-If you have any fears for your safety when you attend court you should tell the court as soon as possible and they can help arrange a safety plan for you.
-There are safety measures that can be put in place to keep you safe and help you to feel more comfortable.
+If you have any fears for your safety when you attend court, you should tell the court as soon as possible and they can help arrange a safety plan for you.
+There are safety measures that can be put in place to keep you safe.
 The safety measures can include the use of a safe room, assistance from security and separate entrance and exits.
 In some circumstances it may be possible for you to participate in the court process by telephone or online.

-4.6 Appeals
+4.7 Appeals